bluenote-1577/skani/README.md

 - Aligned_fraction_query/reference: fraction of query/reference covered by alignments.
 - ANI_95/5_percentile: heuristic 95% and 5% confidence intervals.
 IThey are relatively accurate for ANI calculations between 95-99.9% on prokaryotic MAGs/genomes, but not for AAI or small genomes.
 - Ref/Query_name: the id of the first contig in the reference/query file.

-For `triangle`, if the genomes fail to meet the alignment fraction cutoff, 0 is output.
-The default output for `triangle` is a lower-triangular ANI/AAI matrix to stdout, and a lower-triangular aligned-fraction matrix to the skani_matrix.af file.
-The name can be changed using the -o option for all outputs, and `full-matrix` gives a square matrix instead.

 ## Advanced